uvbeenzaned/plAIlist/plailist.prompt.md

 - **Start Date**: May 27, 2025
 - **Target Completion**: May 27, 2025
 - **Status**: Complete - AI API key loading issue resolved, Auto-Adapt Mode working correctly with AI-powered recommendations

+#### 🟢 Progress Note (May 27, 2025)

+- **Global Dark/Light Theme Toggle completed**: Implemented a universal theme toggle in the Navbar (Svelte 5 runes), with persistent state in localStorage and automatic theme application on load.
+Updated all UI elements (cards, alerts, list groups, form controls, text, etc.) for full visibility and accessibility in both dark and light modes.
+Custom CSS ensures proper contrast and background for all content.
+Updated documentation and TODOS.md to reflect completion.

 #### 📈 **Weekly Progress Checklist**